akshaybabloo/Ruby-on-rails-4-notes/README.md

 <img src="https://raw.githubusercontent.com/akshaybabloo/Ruby-on-rails-4-notes/master/images/1-2-many.png" width="300">

-A One-to-many association means, ever teacher table has many subjects table associated to them.
-In rails you can write it as
+A One-to-many association means, ever teacher table has many subjects table associated with them.
+In rails, you can write it as
 ```Ruby
 Teacher has_many :courses # one-to-many
 Course belongs_to :teacher # many-to-one